 Tacos Del Llano

-This taco stand in Oaxaca is known for serving just one type of meat – tasajo.
+This taco stand in Oaxaca is known for its tasajo, a thin cured beef that is one of the most popular things to eat in Oaxaca.
 It’s a thinly sliced beef that is sometimes cured before cooking.

 Tasajo is classic Oaxaca and most often seen on a tlayuda.
 So I was surprised to find it chopped up and stuffed into tacos.